CSCS

 Shoulders and chest: Straight arms behind back

-Stand and place both arms behind the back.
+Stand and place both arms behind your back.

-Slowly raise the arms while keeping the elbows straight.
+Slowly raise your arms while keeping your elbows straight.

 Straight arms behind back